bmessin1/Gfunky/README.md

 Quick Build Features
 1. Welcome
-This repository is an help of lionnel0 script designed as an add on for Crown of the Gods.

-Here is documented features that the script provides.

 2. Clear the chat feature
 Clear.png A button is added in extra feature for the chat.
 Clicking on it clear the different chats (world, ally, officer, whisper).